 Even though Boston is a popular tourist destination, it can be a pretty pricey place to visit.
 Fortunately for travelers on a budget, there are lots of ways to save money on eating out.
 Boston has cafes, bars, and restaurants at every price point, and there are plenty of local gems to enjoy.

-Over the 10 years I’ve lived in Boston, I’ve worked hard to find the best cheap places to eat.
+Over the 10 years I’ve lived in Boston, I’ve worked hard to find the best affordable restaurants in Boston.
 So if you’re looking for where to eat in Boston, here are some of my favorites.

 1. Boston Brewin Coffee